 We Celebrate 150 Years!

 There’s more to Wyoming than the Wild West.
-As far back as territorial days, while men were breaking laws women were making history.
-All summer Laramie will be honoring Wyoming women that made world history 150 years ago.
+As far back as territorial days, while men were breaking laws, women were making history.
+All year Laramie will be honoring Wyoming women who made world history 150 years ago.